For the majority of my graphic editing work, I need something quick and simple.

 Cropping, brightness / contrast / curves, levels / colour balance.

-Photoshop is fantastic, but it’s a huge lumbering beast.
+Photoshop is fantastic, but it can be a huge lumbering beast.

 As an underwater photographer, my usual workflow is: